technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 05/Lab 05.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image80.png)

-## Supplementry - Exercise 8 - Implement Multi agent orchestration in Copilot Studio
+## Supplementary - Exercise 8 - Implement Multi agent orchestration in Copilot Studio

 >[!Alert] This exercise can be performed only when the Leave Management agent is published.